-30.0 Watchful oversight is the responsibility of the mother for her child (ren).
+- 30.0 Watchful oversight is the responsibility of the mother for her child (ren).
 The provider must take reasonable action to provide for the health, safety, and well-being of a resident and the resident's child (ren) who may or may not be in the resident's legal custody, however, under the watchful oversight of the provider.
 The provider is responsible for ensuring the protection from physical, emotional, social, moral, financial harm and personal exploitation of the resident and her child (ren) while in care.
-The provider is responsible for providing the amount of supervision and care indicated by a resident's age, developmental level, physical, emotional, and social needs and her ability to meet the fundamental needs of her child (ren).

-- 30.1 Providers should ascertain the youth's current program designation level in order to determine the minimum staffing ratios required.
+The provider is responsible for providing the amount of supervision and care indicated by a resident's age, developmental level, physical, emotional, and social needs and her ability to meet the fundamental needs of her child (ren). - 30.1 Providers should ascertain the youth's current program designation level in order to determine the minimum staffing ratios required.
 See CCI staffing ratio standards. - 30.2 Youth in MPs must be supervised under the same standards as general RBWO programs.
-Youth may be assessed for graduated independence which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors. - 30.3 Providers will assist the Division with providing transportation when necessary to achieve youths' goals and providing opportunities for community connections. - 30.4 Providers must ensure that all meals follow the USDA guidelines for babies, children, adolescents and adults.
-The guidelines must be posted where they are easily accessible for reference.
+Youth may be assessed for graduated independence which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors. - 30.3 Providers will assist the Division with providing transportation when necessary to achieve youths' goals and providing opportunities for community connections.
+Providers will work in conjunction with DFCS to transport youth to court, visitations, etc. - 30.4 Providers, in consultation with the child's doctor, must ensure that all meals follow the

+USDA guidelines for babies, children, adolescents and adults.

-30.5 The provider should not utilize non-violent intervention techniques to diffuse crisis situations and provide conflict resolution training to parenting teens, particularly during resident meetings.
+- 30.5 The provider should not utilize non-violent intervention techniques to diffuse crisis situations and provide conflict resolution training to parenting teens, particularly during resident meetings

 - 30.6 The following safety features must be in place and functioning:

-- o Smoke detectors,
+- o Smoke detectors.

 - o Carbon monoxide detectors,

-- Posted evacuation plan,
+- o Posted evacuation plan,

-- No exposed wires,
+- o No exposed wires,

 - o Electrical outlet covers, and

-- Child-safe environment: safety gates, safety locks, outlet guards, dangerous materials/ cleaning supplies out of reach of children.
+- Child-safe environment: safety gates, safety locks, outlet guards, dangerous materials/ cleaning supplies out of reach of children based on the developmental stages of children, child mobility and any other child where risk is imminent.